opsgility/azurevmcopy/README.md

 azurevmcopy
 ===========

-A PowerShell script that allows uses the Windows Azure PowerShell cmdlets to copy a virtual machine disks and configurations included from one subscription to another.
+A PowerShell script that uses the Windows Azure PowerShell cmdlets to copy a virtual machine, including disks and configuration from one subscription to another.